 My next step is to build a robot for SLAM and Navigation!
 I decide to choose ROS as there are some ready-to-use packages, which I think would give me a boost.
 The main processor is a Raspberry Pi 3 and the low-level controller is a STM32 based control board.
-The LiDAR is a Slamtec A1 which costs just about 100 pounds.
+The LiDAR is a Slamtec RPLiDAR A1 which costs just about 100 pounds.
 The camera is a very fast 120 fps PS3 EYE, which is nice for machine vision purpose.
 I can’t fit my Kinect onto this platform as I am not sure it has enough computation power, also converting power is an issue.

-▲Test of the LiDAR and Hector Mapping
+▲ Demo of the RPLiDAR-A1 and Hector Mapping (YouTube)

 A geometric filter that is able to use machine learning technique as a definition of Trust factor with relation to geometric orientations and constraints.
 LC filter minimizes the data usage for detection or other applications like SLAM in which prevent the systems from critical over calculations during entrance to overwhelming landmarks.
 This filter is designed for edge-base detection or advance cameras like event-camera.
 As another outstanding property, due to two layer expert evaluations, LC filter simply can estimate the incoming objects to the camera with only reliance to vehicle IMU sensor.

-Self-balance Two wheel Robot, 2017
+Self-balance Two wheel Robot (2017)

 A side project during the summer holiday.
 The hardware of this self-balance robot is off-the-shelf, which ease myself and make me focus on the software.
 The system is controlled by a STM32F103 Cortex-M3 microcontroller.
 The main sensor is a MPU6050 6-axis motion sensor.
 The attitude estimation is achieved by a complementary filter and a PI controller.
 As I don’t have a model of the system, I can only manually tune the controller parameters, which is crucial to achieve satisfied stability.

 ▲ Front view of the robot.

 ▲ Top view of the robot.

-Visual Tracking with Arduino and OpenCV (on a PC), 2016
+Visual Tracking with Arduino and OpenCV on a PC (2016)

 ▲ Picture of the visual tracking systems (right - version 1, left - version 2).

-▲Screenshot of vision tracking using a web camera
+▲ Vision tracking using a web camera

-YM4 FIRA Educational Robot, 2015
+YM4 FIRA Educational Robot (2015)